ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 #### IRON HARD SKIN

+~~The Claws skill cannot be used when making an Armour roll against this player.~~

-The Claws skill cannot be used when making an Armour roll against this player.
+<span style="color: darkmagenta">Opposing Players cannot modify any armour rolls made againts this player.
+In addition the Claws skill cannot be used when making an Armour roll against this player.

-<span style="color: darkmagenta">This Skill may still be used if the player is Prone, Stunned, or has lost their Tackle Zone.</span>
+This Skill may still be used if the player is Prone, Stunned, or has lost their Tackle Zone.</span>

 #### MONSTROUS MOUTH